+Start your DIY vanilla jar now, and it will be ready just in time for cozy holiday baking and gifting.
+Think homemade cookies, festive frostings, and thoughtful DIY gifts.
 Homemade Vanilla Extract is about to take your baking up to a whole new level!
-Plump vanilla beans soaked in a spirit create a rich deep flavor every baker desires.
-Your cookies, cakes, and desserts will taste so amazing you will want to bake with it always.
+Plump vanilla beans soaked in a spirit create a rich, deep flavor every baker desires.
+Your cookies, cakes, and desserts will taste so amazing that you will want to bake with them always.
 You will be shocked by how simple it is to make.

 Vanilla is a Must-Have Ingredient in Baked Goods